kennism/homelab/tap/aks/README.md

 ![](images/tap-gui.png)

-Click through the four menu items on the left and see if they all show up without error(s).
+Click through the menu items on the left and see if they all show up without error(s).

 ---
 ### Step 8